pkesist/buildpal/Documentation/quickstart.rst

 Quick-start
 ===========

-If the :ref:`requirements` are met, you can proceed to setting up the farm.
+If the :ref:`requirements <requirements>` are met, you can proceed to setting up the farm.

 Setting up the Server (slave) nodes
 -----------------------------------